Interested in submitting a proposal for joint research funding?

 Climate Resilience in Urban and Rural Areas

-Alianza MX launched a joint call for research proposals with the Universidad Nacional Autónoma de México (UNAM) in February 2023.
+Alianza MX launched a joint call for research proposals with the National Autonomous University of Mexico (UNAM) in February 2023.
 Proposal submissions are required to include at least three PIs, including at least two from the UC.
 Selected projects were eligible for up to USD $25,000 in funding per year over two years from Alianza MX, with matching funds for research at UNAM.

 Three proposals submitted to the call were selected for funding support.
-Please see below for details and check back here soon for updates on these exciting new joint research projects.
+Please see below for details and check back here soon for updates on these joint research projects.

 Toward Sustainable Carbon Negative Bioproduction: Uncovering Thermodynamic Bottlenecks in Essential Metabolic Pathways